 Debit cards are like digital checkbooks — they pull the funds directly from your checking account.
 Credit cards, on the other hand, are revolving lines of credit that must be repaid, in many cases with interest, and are connected to the financial institution that issued you the card: So when you use a credit card at a store, the financial institution pays the store, and you pay the institution — hence, your monthly bill.
 Responsible use of credit cards can also help build your credit history, while debit cards do not.

-If you’re shopping online, making a large purchase, or paying for things while away on vacation, it’s wise to use your credit card.
+If you’re shopping online, making a large purchase, or paying for things while away on vacation, some people find it more beneficial to use a credit card versus a debit card.
 This is because of credit card issuers’ disputing policies, which state that you’re not liable for promptly reported unauthorized transactions if your card information is stolen.
 Debit cards also may have zero liability policies, but with more conditions — and if an unauthorized transaction is made on your debit card, the money will be withdrawn from your checking account.
 Credit card companies may also offer extended warranty protection on eligible purchases, which is great when buying things like electronics; however, not all issuers offer these benefits, so check the details of your credit card carefully.

 2. What’s the deal with retail credit cards?
 Can you have too many?